Specialist Trigger Point Massage Therapy in Perth

-Trigger Point Therapy Australia Treats Aches & Pains
+Trigger Point Massage Therapy in Australia Treats Aches & Pains

-Trigger Point Therapy is practiced by Remedial Massage Therapists to relieve a number of conditions, Repetitive Stress Injury (RSI) , Reduced Range of Movement (ROM) Temporal Mandible Joint Pain (TMJ) ,Torticollis ,Neck Shoulder and Lower Back Pain, Fibromyalgia , Headaches and Carpel Tunnel.
+Trigger Point Massage Therapy in Perth is practiced by Remedial Massage Therapists to relieve a number of conditions, Repetitive Stress Injury (RSI) , Reduced Range of Movement (ROM) Temporal Mandible Joint Pain (TMJ) ,Torticollis ,Neck Shoulder and Lower Back Pain, Fibromyalgia , Headaches and Carpel Tunnel.

 Palpation of trigger point causes a pattern of referred pain at rest and or on motion that is specific to that muscle.
 The pain may be sharp and intense or a dull ache.

-Trigger Point Therapy Australia is growing in popularity from its origins in the US.
+Trigger Point Massage Therapy in Perth is growing in popularity from its origins in the US.
 Developed in the 1940’s, Trigger Point Therapy is helping people with short-term pain as well as long-term chronic pain and conditions.

-What type of pain can Trigger Point Therapy Australia treat?
+What type of pain can Trigger Point Massage Therapy in Perth treat?

-The most common body parts suffering from pain requiring Trigger Point Therapy treatment include:
+The most common body parts suffering from pain requiring Trigger Point Massage Therapy treatment include:

 - Back Pain